Cyclic Nullspace Coordination: Perpetual Flight of Aerial Carriers for Static Suspension: Introduction

-This work focuses on maintaining a constant load pose while the carriers move, a scenario significantly more challenging than allowing the load to move as well.
-Moreover, ensuring a fixed load pose during transportation is critical in many practical situations, such as at the destination, or to enhance obstacle avoidance and safety.
+This work focuses on the challenging scenario of maintaining a constant rigid-body-load pose while the carriers move.
+Ensuring a fixed load pose during transportation is critical in many practical situations, such as at the destination or to enhance obstacle avoidance and safety.
 An abstract depiction of the future scenario made possible by this research is illustrated in Fig.~\ref{fig:fig1}.

 The non-stop flight dynamics of the carriers make it challenging to determine whether they can hold a suspended load in static equilibrium while all loitering with a nonzero forward speed.
-In previous conference work~\cite{gabellieri2024existence}, we presented preliminary results demonstrating the theoretical feasibility of three UAVs achieving this task, while establishing the impossibility of achieving it with only one or two carriers.
-However, the general case involving an arbitrary number of carriers remained unresolved.
-The proof presented in~\cite{gabellieri2024existence} was specifically tailored to the three-UAV scenario and did not readily extend to more general cases.
+In previous work~\cite{gabellieri2024existence}, we presented preliminary results demonstrating the theoretical feasibility of three UAVs achieving this task, while establishing the impossibility of achieving it with only one or two carriers.
+However, the proof presented in~\cite{gabellieri2024existence} was specifically tailored to the three-UAV scenario.
 Consequently,~\cite{gabellieri2024existence} left unanswered the fundamental question of whether non-stop flights are compatible with cable manipulation in the general case of multiple UAVs.
-Moreover, the preliminary work in~\cite{gabellieri2024existence} lacked a flexible algorithm for constructing feasible trajectories.